expo/expo/docs/pages/guides/errors.md

 **In Production:** If your published app encounters a fatal JavaScript error, the native app will immediately reload your JavaScript bundle.
 If the error happens very quickly after reloading, your native app will crash.

-The native runtime can also report custom information back to you after your app reloads.
-If you use `ErrorRecovery.setRecoveryProps`, and the app later encounters a fatal JavaScript error, the contents of that method call will be passed back into your app's initial props upon reloading.
-See [ErrorRecovery](/versions/latest/sdk/error-recovery).

 ## Tracking JavaScript Errors

 We recommend using [Sentry](/guides/using-sentry) to track JavaScript errors in production and configuring a [post-publish hook](/versions/latest/config/app/#postpublish) to keep your exported source maps up to date.